sjagata/knowledgeCorner/Java/interviewQ.md

 ### 1. What are immutable objects?
 What are the advantages of these objects?
 Immutability is often presented as a key concept of functional programming.
-Most functional programming languages like Haskell, OCaml and Scala follow a immutable-by-default approach for variables in their programs.
-In fact to write code which uses mutation programmers have to go out of the way and do something special - like using monads in Haskell and mutable references in OCaml and Scala.
-It is of course also possible to create and use immutable objects in other programming languages.
 In order to get the benefits of immutability in Java we can use the following guidelines while programming -

-Mark the class final
+* Mark the class final
-Mark all the fields private and final
+* Mark all the fields private and final
-Force all the callers to construct an object of the class directly, i.e. do not use any setter methods Do not change the state of the objects in any methods of the class
+* Force all the callers to construct an object of the class directly, i.e. do not use any setter methods
+* Do not change the state of the objects in any methods of the class

+**Advantages:**
 * Immutable objects are thread-safe so you will not have any synchronization issues.
 * Immutable objects are good Map keys and Set elements, since these typically do not change once created.
 * Immutability makes it easier to write, use and reason about the code (class invariant is established once and then unchanged)